 The Love Tank CIC – London, UK

-As a lived experience organisation, we urge and encourage applications from those who have experience of, and are from, the communities that this programme of work seeks to serve.
+As a lived experience organisation, we urge and encourage applications from those who have experience of, and are from, the communities that this programme of work is most seeking to serve.

 What the Programme Coordinator will do